 Q.3.
 Couplet in taxonomic key means _____

 Ans.
-The keys are based on the contrasting characters generally in a pair called couplet.
+The keys are based on the contrasting characters generally in a pair called a couplet.
 It represents the choice made between two opposite options.
-This results in acceptance of only one and rejection of the other.
+This results in the acceptance of only one and the rejection of the other.

 Q.7.
 Which is the largest botanical garden in the world?
 Name a few well known botanical gardens in India.